gerbriel/Todoy/PRD.md

 - **Campaign Reordering Hierarchy**: Campaigns can only be reordered within their sibling group (same project or standalone); campaigns within projects stay together
 - **Drag Visual Feedback**: Clear opacity changes (40%) and cursor changes (grab/grabbing) indicate draggable state; drop zones highlight with accent colors when valid; invalid drop targets don't highlight
 - **Simultaneous Drags**: System handles only one drag operation at a time; optimistic UI updates ensure smooth experience
+- **Empty Search Results**: Clear message showing "No results found" with option to clear search; search is live-updating as user types
+- **Stage Date Overlaps**: Multiple stage dates can exist simultaneously for the same entity; calendar view stacks them vertically to show all active stages
+- **Stage Date Validation**: Start date must be before end date; validation error shown if invalid dates entered
+- **Calendar with Many Stages**: Calendar day cells stack multiple stages/tasks; scrollable if too many items on a single day
+- **No Stage Dates on Calendar**: Calendar shows "No stages to display" message when in stages-only mode with no stage dates defined
+- **Global Search from Any View**: Search accessible from header regardless of current view; navigation from search works from any starting point
+- **Unified View Performance**: Views paginate or virtualize if entity counts exceed performance thresholds (>500 items)

 ## Design Direction